TassiLamatina/FintechProject/README.md

 ## Disclaimer

-- This is a demo with **mock data**—no financial advice; no affiliation with Charles Schwab or PenChecks Trust.
+- This is a demo with **mock data**—no financial advice; no affiliation with Charles Schwab.
 - Brand names are referenced for demonstration only.

 ---